 Parameters

-@qb_name: the name of the query block to which the hint is applied, to avoid project pruning.
-This parameter is optional.
-It provides more precise control when multiple query blocks are involved.
+@qb_name: Optional.
+Specifies which query block should avoid applying Project Pruning.
+This provides more precise control when multiple query blocks are present.

 Examples